4th February, 2021

 Many business owners think you need to increase sales substantially to make more money.
-In reality, that’s often too difficult, especially in the short term.
-So here are some alternatives.
+In reality, that’s the more difficult path to boosting profit margins, especially in the short term.
+Here are some alternatives.

 He kept on and on about increasing sales to new customers.
 But I worked out that his average sale per customer and his prospect conversion rate were so low that he needed 3,750 meetings with prospective customers in the next year just to get back to breaking even.

 There’s another way to make more money, which is to increase your profit margins.
 Same customers, same level of physical sales, same systems, no more staff or extra overhead costs, existing premises and capacity — isn’t that a thought?

 At its simplest, your profit margin is the degree to which you’re making money.
 To calculate profit margins for your business or any given activity, you’re dividing income by revenue.

 So, with this in mind, here’s how to lift profitability by boosting your profit margins.

 Make sure you know your up-to-date, overall gross profit margin.
 It’s no good using estimated inventory figures or working from the figure in your last Annual Financials.

 Get some benchmarking figures from your accountant.
 How does yours compare to the industry average?